Colony of Virginia: Religion

-In 1619, the Anglican Church was formally established as the official religion in the colony, and would remain so until shortly after the American Revolution.
-Establishment meant that local tax funds paid the parish costs, and that the parish had local civic functions such as poor relief.
-The upper class planters controlled the vestry, which ran the parish and chose the minister.
-The church in Virginia was controlled by the Bishop of London, who sent priests and missionaries, but there were never enough, and they reported very low standards of personal morality.
-By the 1760s, dissenting Protestants, especially Baptists and Methodists, were growing rapidly and started challenging the Anglicans for moral leadership.
+In 1619, the Anglican Church was formally established as the official Christian religion in the colony and would remain so until shortly after the American Revolution.
+Establishment meant that local tax funds paid the parish costs and that the parish had local civic functions such as poor relief.
+The upper-class planters controlled the vestry, which ran the parish and chose the minister.
+The church in Virginia was controlled by the Bishop of London, who sent priests and missionaries, but there were never enough, and they reported deficient standards of personal morality.
+By the 1760s, dissenting Protestants, especially Baptists and Methodists, were proliferating and started challenging the Anglicans for moral leadership.

+All 26 churches with regular services in Virginia in 1650 were Anglican, which included all but 4 of the 30 Anglican churches in the colonies at the time (with the remainder located in Maryland).
+Following the First Great Awakening (1730–1755), the number of regular places of worship in Virginia grew to 126 in 1750 (96 Anglican, 17 Presbyterian, 5 Lutheran, 5 German Reformed, and 3 Baptist), with the colony gaining an additional 251 regular places of worship to a total of 377 by 1776 (101 Baptist, 95 Presbyterian, 94 Episcopal, 42 Friends, 17 Lutheran, 14 German Reformed, 10 Methodism, 2 German Baptist Brethren, and 2 Mennonite).

 Education and literacy

-The first printing press used in Virginia began operation in Jamestown on June 8, 1680, though within a few years it was shut down by the Governor and Crown of England for want of a license.
+The first printing press used in Virginia began operation in Jamestown on June 8, 1680, though within a few years, it was shut down by the Governor and Crown of England for want of a license.
 It was not until 1736 that the first newspaper, the Virginia Gazette, began circulation under printer William Parks of Williamsburg.

-The Syms-Eaton Academy, started in 1634, became the first free public school in America.
+The Syms-Eaton Academy, started in 1634, became America's first free public school.
 Private tutors were often favored among those families who could afford them.

 For most of the 17th century, a university education for settlers of Virginia required a journey to England or Scotland.
 Such journeys were undertaken by wealthy young men.
-In the early years, many settlers received their education prior to immigrating to the colony.
+In the early years, many settlers received their education before immigrating to the colony.

 In 1693, the College of William & Mary was founded at Middle Plantation (soon renamed Williamsburg).
 The college included a common school for Virginia Indians, supplemented by local pupils, which lasted until a 1779 overhaul of the institution's curriculum.
 The college, located in the capital and heart of the Tidewater region, dominated the colony's intellectual climate until after independence.

 After 1747, some Virginians began to attend institutions at Princeton and Philadelphia.
 Generations began to move west into the Piedmont and Blue Ridge areas.
-It is in this region of Virginia that two future Presbyterian colleges trace their origins to lower-level institutions founded in this time period.
-First, what would become Hampden–Sydney College was founded in 1775, immediately prior to the American Revolution.
-Likewise, Augusta Academy was a classical school that would evolve into Washington and Lee University (though would not grant its first bachelor's degree until 1785).
+In this region of Virginia, two future Presbyterian colleges trace their origins to lower-level institutions founded in this period.
+First, what would become Hampden–Sydney College was founded in 1775, before the American Revolution.
+Likewise, Augusta Academy was a classical school that would evolve into Washington and Lee University (though it would not grant its first bachelor's degree until 1785).